lexermal/MediumNewsBot/README.md

 ## Build the container
-1. sudo docker build . -t mediumnewsbot
+1. docker build . -t mediumnewsbot
-2. sudo docker run -d mediumnewsbot
+2. docker run -d mediumnewsbot

 ## Todo
 * seen proxy for knowing which article the user really reads.
-* Checking out how migrations work with typeorm.
-* Set a flag when a article is sent out to a user
-* Don't spam the user with articles on adding.
+* Fix dupplicates, the uniquing does not work because the ids are not the same
+* Add blocklist for Tags